biosails/pheniqs/docs/2.0/novaseq.md

 pheniqs-illumina-api.py estimate illumina/181014_A00534_0024_AH7LT2DSXX
 ```

 To estimate priors for sample barcodes we need to collect statistics about the sequences identified by the tokens.
 We don't actually need to read the 2 segments containing the biological sequences so we declare input only for the two segments containing the indices.
-We then declare a `multiplex` directive that expands the `H7LT2DSXX_l01_multiplex` decoder that we have seen defined in `H7LT2DSXX_core.json`.
+We then declare a `multiplex` directive that expands the `H7LT2DSXX_l01_multiplex` decoder that we have seen defined in [H7LT2DSXX_core.json]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/H7LT2DSXX_core.json).
 The correct tokenization for the modified input is the first 8 bases of segment 0 and 1. `output` is redirected to `/dev/null` to tell Pheniqs it should not bother with the output.
 The report is written to a file instead of standard error with `report url`.
 For example [H7LT2DSXX_l01_estimate.json]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/H7LT2DSXX_l01_estimate.json) is a uniform configuration for the first lane.

 >```json
 {